pitt-crc/user-manual/docs/policies/job-scheduling-policy.md

 perform any necessary code optimization, and to then specify the memory, cpu, and time requirements accordingly.
 This ensures that the job is queued with respect to FairShare, and that CRC resources utilized by a job are available to other users within a reasonable time frame.

-Due to the current QOS system, you may have a job that is not restartable, and was originally submitted for 6 days (long QOS), where the only way to keep it going is via extension.
-Please submit a ticket, providing details about your job and justification for why it should be extended.

 ## Exceeding Usage Limits will cause Job Pending Status
 After submission, a job can appear with a "status" of "PD" (not running).